kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 Booting the VM
 --------------

-First, launch a VM.
-Pick a decent place to put your qcow2 disk image so that you can find it later:
+First, launch a VM, picking a decent place to create your qcow2 disk image so that you can find it later:

 ```text
 virt-install --name=nixos \